-- The transformation of 43 ha of indigenous vegetation within a proposed CBA; and - The potential impact on a number of nationally protected trees as well as provincially protected plant species.
+- The transformation of 36 ha of indigenous vegetation within a proposed CBA; and - The potential impact on a number of nationally protected trees as well as provincially protected plant species.

 However, there is no logical alternative site, located on Municipal land that will not impact on the same CBA.
-In this case, about 30% of the proposed footprint is already impacted as result of existing settlement and the remaining veld can only be described as disturbed.
+In this case, about 40-45% of the proposed footprint is already impacted as result of urban related activities of the past and present.

-The No-Go option is not likely to result in a "no-impact" scenario, as constant slow degradation is expected to continue as a result of urban activities and poor management of the site.
+The No-Go option is not likely to result in a "no-impact" scenario, as constant slow degradation is expected to continue as a result of urban activities and poor management of the site (illegal dumping & construction activities).

-The cumulative impact (even without mitigation) is expected to be Medium-Low, which can be reduced to Low through mitigation.
+The cumulative impact (even without mitigation) is expected to be Medium-Low, which can be reduced to Low or Very Low through mitigation.